blanton144/computational-grad/docs/index.md

 | [PS 2](pdf/ps-2.pdf) |
 | [PS 3](pdf/ps-3.pdf) |

-Potential projects (not a final list or finally revised instructions yet):
+There are [general instructions](pdf/projects-general.pdf) for the class project.
+The individual projects are below (not a final list or finally revised instructions yet):

 | [Gravity on a mesh](pdf/project-gravity-mesh.pdf) |
 | [Point spread function of a telescope](pdf/project-telescope.pdf) |